"Her Son Says She Was a Victim of Nursing Home Dumping," by Jessica Ravitz, the case story about Gloria Single. Read

 AARP Foundation's Senior Attorney McCann's testimony before the House Education and Labor Committee on age discrimination and the proposed Protecting Older Workers Against Discrimination Act.

-AARP Foundation conducts legal advocacy through its litigating arm, AARP Foundation Litigation, that advocates for systemic change in federal and state courts nationwide to advance the legal rights and interests of people 50 and older, particularly low-income and vulnerable individuals.
-Through representation in significant cases and participation as amicus curiae (“friend of the court”), AARP Foundation attorneys address harmful, widespread practices or policies of industry, business, or government.
-AARP Foundation Litigation helps older people stay connected to their communities by tearing down barriers and establishing pathways to economic opportunity and social stability.
+AARP Foundation conducts legal advocacy through its litigating arm, AARP Foundation Litigation, which advocates for systemic change in federal and state courts nationwide to advance the legal rights and interests of people 50 and older, particularly low-income and vulnerable individuals.
+Specifically, we file and support lawsuits that will have a significant impact on senior poverty.

 MEET THE TEAM